 From 2015 through 2017, the number of congested hours each day increased by 13% on freeways in the Portland metro region, as demonstrated in the

-This project would toll all lanes of I-205 on or near the Abernethy Bridge to both raise revenue and improve congestion.
+This project would toll all lanes of I-205 on or near the Abernethy Bridge to both raise revenue and help manage congestion.
 This section is the only two-lane segment on I-205.
 Revenue generated by these tolls could help pay for I-205 Improvements between Stafford Road and Oregon Route 213 including the Abernethy Bridge seismic upgrade.

 Learn about I-205 Improvements: Stafford Road to OR 213.

-Oregon’s House Bill 2017, also known as Keep Oregon Moving, directed the Oregon Transportation Commission (OTC) to develop a proposal for congestion pricing on I-5 and I-205 to reduce congestion as part of a suite of transportation investments throughout the state for roadway improvements, transit service enhancements and bicycle and pedestrian safety upgrades.
+Oregon’s House Bill 2017, also known as Keep Oregon Moving, directed the Oregon Transportation Commission (OTC) to develop a proposal for tolling on I-5 and I-205 to reduce congestion as part of a suite of transportation investments throughout the state for roadway improvements, transit service enhancements and bicycle and pedestrian safety upgrades.

 - An evaluation of options and end points of the toll area

 - An assessment of the potential for additional diversion onto the surrounding street system, especially onto neighborhood streets designed for low speed, low volume conditions

 - An evaluation of existing transit during peak periods to accommodate any shift in travel modes